© Will Miller

 I be doin – tsch – seven to ten – to ten

 “Enough!”
-Mrs Alder shouted.
+Mrs Alder said.
 “That’s not John Donne by a long shot.”

 “Dis John Donne a shooter too?”
 Westral said.

-A knock sounded on the door and the Headmaster’s secretary appeared.
+A knock sounded on the door and the Headmaster’s secretary entered.
 “Mrs Alder, may I take Nouhou Dembele?”

 “Out of the question.
 How am I meant to teach if you take students out of my class?”